Bazsmagister/Vue_7/README.md

 API Resource is a transformation layer. if you don't want to output eloquent models 1:1.

 the data wrapping is also a plus, if you want to output previous/next... links and/or some other metadata in the result

+---

+??You have to enable CORS so you can access your API from the frontend application: composer require barryvdh/laravel-cors
+Testing the POST/PUT/DELETE requests is a bit more involved and requires an external tool (for example, cURL or Postman).
+You also need to make sure that the following headers are sent with each request:
+Accept: "application/json"
+This header tells Laravel to return any validation errors in JSON format.